MindVerse258/Term-of-Service---CNC-bot/README.md

 Random guys on the website on the Internet (they didn't give me their name).
 # SIMPLY READ IT BEFORE USING THE PROGRAM

-This is the Term of Service or the Change Color Name bot on Discord.
+This is the Term of Service of the Change Color Name bot on Discord.
 By using this bot, you are agreeing to this text:

 # PURPOSES OF USING: